DCC-EX/dcc-ex.github.io/docs/download/commandstation.rst

 * **[RECOMMENDED]** If you are a Conductor, or you just want an easy installer to do the work for you, go to the :ref:`exInstaller` section.
 * If are a Tinkerer or you would like to downlad a zip file and install the firmware using the Arduino IDE, go to the :ref:`Latest DCC++ EX Official Release` section.
 * To get the latest unreleased development version, go to the :ref:`Latest DCC++ Unreleased Development Version`
-* If you are an Engineer or developer and want to clone the repository onto your computer, go to the :ref:`CommandStation-EX Repository` section.
+* If you are an Engineer or developer and want to clone the repository onto your computer, go to the :ref:`CommandStation-EX Repository (project source files)` section.
 * If you're looking for BaseStation-Classic, go to the :ref:`Getting BaseStation-Classic` section.

 exInstaller